 Virtual Mentoring Program

-The Department of Political Science at MTSU offers the Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees in Political Science with a general focus or with a concentration in Pre-Law or Public Administration, a Bachelor of Science (B.S) degree in International Relations, and a Master of Arts (M.A.) in International Affairs.
+The Department of Political Science at MTSU offers the Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees in Political Science with a General Focus or with a concentrations in Pre-Law, Public Administration, or Teaching Licensure; a Bachelor of Science (B.S) degree in International Relations; and a Master of Arts (M.A.) in International Affairs.
 Minors are offered in Political Science, International Relations, Public Administration, and Political and Civic Engagement.
 The Department also coordinates interdisciplinary minors in Urban Studies, Russian Studies, and African Studies.
 Beginning Fall 2014, the Department will offer an Accelerated Bachelor to Masters Program (ABM) in International Relations (B.S.) and International Affairs (M.A).

 Stephen Morris, Chair

 NEW Accelerated Bachelor to Masters Program in International Relations/International Affairs

 Dr. AMANDA DIPAOLO will be joining the faculty of St. Thomas University in her home town of Fredericton, New Brunswick this fall.
 The Department wishes her well and thanks her for her remarkable service to the students and the institution.
 She will be missed.